Producers

 • Post-secondary program or trades training must be a minimum of one year in duration.

-For more information, please contact Manitoba Beef Producers at 1-800-772-0458 or email info@mbbeef.ca.
+For more information about the scholarship application process in the spring of 2025, please contact Manitoba Beef Producers at 1-800-772-0458 or email info@mbbeef.ca.

 Annual Report